mvolkmann/blog/src/swift.md

   If the value is not `nil`, it is assigned to the variable `value` (which is scoped to the block that follows) and the block is executed.
-  If the value is `nil` the block is not executed.
+  If the value is `nil`, the block is not executed.
   An `else` block can be included to specify code to run when the value is `nil`.
-  Often the same name is used for `unwrapped` and `someOptional` to shadow the name in the scope of the block.

-  It is common to unwrap an optional held in a variable into a variable with the same name.
+  It is common to unwrap an optional held in a variable (`someOptional` above) into a variable with the same name (`unwrapped` above).
   The one on the left shadows the one on the right inside the block.
   For example, `if let result = result { ... }`